Shittuking/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 ![stake-tlos-metamask-tx](/img/stake-tlos-metamask-tx.png)
 -------        --                    ------
- > **Note: After staking your sTLOS, it will be locked up and earning rewards on a fixed interval of 30 minutes.**
+ > **Note: After staking your sTLOS, it will be locked up and earning rewards at a fixed interval of 30 minutes.**

 ### Unstake
 1. **Unstake**